Sn8z/Sn8z.github.io/README.md

 # Sn8z.github.io
-Simple personal portfolio
-#
-Built with Jekyll and Bulma
+A simple website for my personal projects and blog